 Olli Kallioniemi, Director of SciLifeLab, introduced the summit with a summary of what is currently going on at SciLifeLab.
-Caroline Gallant, Head of Facility at Single Cell Proteomics, presented the service and technologies that SciLifeLab offers within single cell research.
+Caroline Gallant, Head of Unit at Single Cell Proteomics, presented the service and technologies that SciLifeLab offers within single cell research.
 The rest of the summit focused on scientific presentations by numerous researchers.

 John Marioni from EMBL-EBI, Sanger Institute & CRUK Cambridge Institute, presented his research on early mammalian development using single-cell transcriptomics.
 His group has investigated the gastrulation phase of the embryonic development, where the embryo cells diversify into different cell types and a basic body plan is established.
 The group constructed an epigenetic and transcriptional roadmap from the pluripotent cells to the first stages of organs.